 If you ever read my post on Why You Need A Personal Acting Practice, you’ll understand why it’s so important.
-But what about actually putting the advice into practice and learning how to practice acting at home?
+But what about actually putting the advice into practice and learning how to practice acting at home, especially when it comes to character acting and getting into character?
+Whether you’re working on an acting class assignment or looking for scripts to practice acting alone, I’ve got you covered!

 Don’t worry; I’ve got you covered with my new free download!